Zavitar97/CryptoCurrency/README.md

 Nodes holds a blockchian copy and responsible for:
 * Serve chain's blocks and it's data (transactions).
 * Track and confirm unspent transaction outputs (UTXO).
-* Verifiy new transactions.
+* Verify new transactions.
 * Verify and add new blocks to the chain.
 * Broadcast new data to other nodes in the network.

-In order to broadcast and distrubute new data a node must be provided with a nodes peers network.
+In order to broadcast and distribute new data a node must be provided with a nodes peers network.
 If such a network isn't provided the node will not forward the data.
-A peers network is simply consisted of an array of tuples of the size of the network, where each tuple contains a peer's ip address and port number.
+A peers network simply consists of an array of tuples of the size of the network, where each tuple contains a peer's ip address and port number.
 ```Python
 from node import Node